-The Black Giving and Beyond Summit invites all leaders to reimagine how to use philanthropy, social impact investing, angel investing, and venture capital to create a more equitable future.
-Registration is free.
+The Black Giving and Beyond Summit invited all leaders to reimagine how to use philanthropy, social impact investing, angel investing, and venture capital to create a more equitable future.

-An inaugural global convening of Black Philanthropy Month™, the Summit is by design a high-tech, participatory virtual experience for learning, networking and transformation.
+An inaugural global convening of Black Philanthropy Month™, the Summit was designed to be a participatory virtual experience for learning, networking and transformation.
 It is made possible by knowledgeable partners and generous sponsors from the US, Africa and across the Diaspora.

-Kicking off on August 1st with a daylong program of luminary keynote speakers and panelists, the Black Giving and Beyond Summit extends through August with a series of convenings.
-This landmark global engagement will culminate in New Black Funding Principles to scale effective racial justice and multi-faceted recovery.
-Among the featured speakers for each convening date are:
+The Black Giving and Beyond Summit ran through August with a series of convenings and culminated in New Black Funding Principles to scale effective racial justice and multi-faceted recovery.
+Featured speakers included: